Muellners Foundation data protection policy for all subscribed membership activity.

 For all subscribed membership activity on the above communications system of Muellners Foundation:

 a.
 The subscribed membership activity on any of the above communication platforms & member's privacy is protected and governed foremost by privacy laws of EU's GDPR & subsequently Internet privacy laws of Denmark.

 b.
-The Internet based communication platforms, forums, that the Foundation uses, maintains and are licensed to Muellners Foundation, Denmark, either through a grant, strategic partnership or a purchase agreement, ratified by the Independent Boards.
+The Internet-based communication platforms, and forums, that the Foundation uses, maintains and are licensed to Muellners Foundation, Denmark, either through a grant, strategic partnership or a purchase agreement, ratified by the Independent Boards.

 In accordance with Article 5 of GDPR,

 a Foundation is responsible for processing personal data in a lawful, fair and transparent way.

 b.
 Foundation shall only process personal data for a limited and specific purpose.